GrammarViz2/grammarviz2_site/src/morea/anomaly/module.md

 morea_sort_order: 1
 ---

-This is the first module in which we learn to find surprising (unexpected) patterns in time series, which are also known as anomalies or discords.
+This is the first learning module in which we discuss variable length anomaly (i.e., discord, surprise pattern) discovery in time series using GrammarViz 2.0.